7 Serious Causes Of Malnutrition During Pregnancy

 Blood tests for specific nutrients such as calcium, vitamin D, and B-group vitamins may be suggested by your doctor to diagnose deficiencies during pregnancy.

 Pregnancy increases the nutritional demands of the body to support fetal growth.
 Excess vomiting, underlying conditions affecting eating and digestion, or socio-economic factors may be responsible for malnutrition during pregnancy.
-Consuming excess junk food may also lead to malnutrition, if it takes the place of food dense in crucial prenatal vitamins.
+Excessive consumption of junk and fast food during pregnancy may also lead to malnutrition, as it takes the place of food dense in crucial prenatal vitamins.
 Congenital abnormalities such as neural tube defects, growth retardation, premature birth, and miscarriage may be attributed to specific nutritional deficiencies caused by malnutrition.
 Most of the issues may be prevented with dietary and lifestyle changes.
 However, you should consult a doctor to identify the required prenatal nutrition and supplements to avoid deficiencies.

 Infographic: Notable Health Risks Of Malnutrition To Mother And Fetus